ucdavisdatalab/workshop_intro_to_sql/README.md

 * FULL (OUTER) JOIN: Returns all records when there is a match in either left or right table; nulls are generated in the table when a row in one table doesn't have a match in the other table.  **Not currently supported in DB Browser.**

 A join is a special kind of select statement.
-We start in just the same way: select the columns we want in the output (using table.column syntax to indicate which table each column comes from).
+We start in just the same way: *SELECT* the columns we want in the output (using table.column syntax to indicate which table each column comes from).
 Then we have the *FROM* statement to tell it which table to start with (this is our "left" table).
 Then we need our *JOIN* statement to say which table should get joined (this is our "right" table), and finally, we have to say which columns the join should be based on with either *ON* (for any columns) or *USING* (when the column names match... although *ON* also works in this case and it's what I always remember).
 Let's try a join to see how this works:

 ```
 SELECT  basics.tconst, gross.title, gross.year, basics.runtimeMinutes